bcionescu/Books/README.md

 Yes.

-### Can I translate any of your stories?

-Yes, however, please submit an issue first.
-This is for two reasons: the first one is so that two people don’t work on the same translation at the same time.
-The second is because I do not want any machine translated slop.
-If you do wish to translate any of my stories, you’ll need to show that you have some sort of credentials.
-I think that’s a fair request.

 ### How can I support your work?

 If you would like to help me produce more works, [consider supporting me](https://speakmachine.link/donate).
 Alternatively, you can leave a star on this repo, if you have a GitHub account, to help it shine.